madnl/madnl.github.io/_posts/algo/2013-10-12-reusable-graph-search.md

 An interesting observation is that the two phases are actually part of a producer-consumer setup.
 The explore phase is the producer, and the items it produces are the discovered nodes.
-The inspect phase consumes the nodes until it finds what it is looking for, or there are no more nodes to discover.
+The inspect phase consumes the nodes until it finds what it is looking for or there are no more nodes to discover.

 To allow these two phases to communicate we need a data structure that passes information from the one to the other.